Answers to some of the most frequently asked questions we receive from our readers.

 A: Submit online at country-magazine.com.
 Be sure to include your full contact information.
 Also, photo files need to be .jpg or .jpeg files that are 1-2 MB in size.
 If you would like us to consider your story, photos, illustrations or other miscellaneous materials, please read the complete list of Submission Guidelines.

 Q: I submitted a story or photos a while back, but I haven’t heard anything.
 Why?

-A: We get hundreds of pieces of mail each week, and although we wish we could respond personally, it’s just not possible because we have a very small staff.
-We do read each piece of mail and everything—published or not—contributes toward making Country the unique reading experience it is.
+A: We get hundreds of submissions each week, and although we wish we could respond personally, it’s just not possible because we have a very small staff.
+We do read our submissions, and everything—published or not—contributes toward making Country the unique reading experience it is.

 We plan our magazine far in advance, so we often keep material on file for several months.
 If your submission is seasonal, we may keep it to consider for the appropriate issue next year.
-We do evaluate every submission very carefully.
-But unfortunately, there isn’t enough space in the magazine to print and share all of them with our readers.
+We do evaluate submissions very carefully.
+Unfortunately, there isn’t enough space in the magazine to print and share all of them with our readers.